Legal and Ethical Aspects of Digital Documentation

 Several laws determine how clinicians should handle digital documentation:

-• HIPAA (United States): The Health Insurance Portability and Accountability Act (HIPAA) makes providers responsible for protecting patient records, controlling access, and documenting how information is shared.
-Following HIPAA documentation rules is key for every therapist handling PHI cross-border rules.
+• HIPAA (United States): Makes providers responsible for protecting patient records, controlling access, and documenting how information is shared.

-• GDPR (Europe): GDPR documentation compliance protects personal data, including health information.
+• GDPR (Europe): Protects personal data, including health information.
 It limits cross-border data transfers and requires clear consent from patients.

 Ethical Principles in Digital Documentation

-• Transparency: Patients should understand how their personal information is stored and who can see it.
+• Transparency: Patients should understand how their personal information is stored.

 • Consistency: Records should not change without proper updates being noted.